 Once the minimum basic needs of a household have been determined, then amenities, "wants," and dream home wish list items can be added to the list.
 These are household amenities that aren't necessary to serve the basic needs of the household but would make the house more enjoyable for those living in it.
 These common house hunting wish list items range in importance depending on the buyer.
 While one buyer may rank a formal dining room as vitally important, another may have little use for that dedicated space.
 Making a list of house feature preferences and rank them in importance to help evaluate which home amenities are deal breakers and which you can be flexible on.

 - Square footage: It’s good to have a range of square footage in mind before searching.

 - Property age: From new construction to historic homes, buyers have a wide selection of properties to choose from.

 - Designated space for dining, guests, or study:Do you need a home office?
 Do you envision space for entertaining?

 - Outdoor space: Yard?
 No Yard?
 Maintenance-free living?
 Consider how much outdoor space you really need or want.

 - Fixer-upper: Some people love a great DIY project and others can’t think of anything worse.
 From cosmetic touches to major bathroom renovations, homes can be found in all states of repair or disrepair.

-The key to a property wish list is to truly identify the home characteristics that are needs, not simply wants.
+The key to a property wish list is to truly identify home buying wants versus needs.
 Focusing on your needs early will allow your agent to narrow the property search and focus on homes that are great options for you.